bibek22/blog/content/simulations/sierpinski-triangle.md

 6. Repeat from step 3.

+ ** Steps 4 - 6 is done automatically, just hit the play button below. **

 That is what I am trying to demonstrate in this post.
 Also, I want to get a sense of the number of iterations it takes for a satisfactory Sierpinski Triangle looking shape to emerge.